oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

     placement: auto
 ) <fig-alpha-c>

+== $beta$-strand fraying

+GFP and its variants are characterized by a distinctive $beta$-barrel structure, which plays a crucial role in their fluorescence properties.
+This $beta$-barrel is composed of 11 $beta$-strands, forming a robust scaffolding that encapsulates and protects the centrally located chromophore.
+The structural integrity of this $beta$-barrel is essential for maintaining the protein's fluorescence characteristics and its sensitivity to environmental changes.
-Cys147 is located near the C-terminus end of a $beta$-pleaded sheet between His148 and Thr203.
+In roGFP2, Cys147 is strategically positioned near the C-terminus of a $beta$-pleated sheet, flanked by His148 and Thr203 (Figure @fig-rogfp2-structure).
-(Figure 7 illustrates the key residues in roGFP2 mechanism.)
-We observe in Figure 8 that Cu(I) binding breaks this $beta$-sheet hydrogen bond.

-In fact, Table 2 shows that the hydrogen bond probability ( &ndash;NH to O= within 2.5 Å) decreases from 0.865 (reduced) to 0.063 in Cu(I) simulations.

 #figure(
     image(FIG_DIR + "f-backbone/f001-his148_h-thr203_o/f001-his148_h-thr203_o-pdf.svg", width: 3.5in),
     caption: [
-        #todo("Add caption")
+        Probability density of His148 and Thr203 backbone hydrogen bonding under various roGFP2 conditions.
     ],
     placement: auto
-)
+) <fig-beta-his147>
+Our molecular dynamics simulations reveal a striking structural change upon Cu(I) binding to roGFP2.
+Specifically, we observe a significant disruption in the $beta$-sheet structure near Cys147.
+@fig-beta-his147 illustrates that Cu(I) binding leads to the breaking of a key $beta$-sheet hydrogen bond in this region.
+This observation is further substantiated by quantitative analysis presented in @tab-beta-his147, which shows a dramatic decrease in the hydrogen bond probability between the backbone --NH and C=O groups within a 2.5 $angstrom$ distance.
+The probability drops from 0.865 in the reduced state to a mere 0.063 in the Cu(I)-bound state, indicating a near-complete loss of this stabilizing interaction.
+(Unsurprisingly, oxidized roGFP2 stabilizes this hydrogen bond.)

+This disruption of the $beta$-sheet hydrogen bonding network can be characterized as "fraying" of the $beta$-strand.
+Fraying is a phenomenon where the regular hydrogen bonding pattern at the termini of secondary structure elements, particularly $beta$-strands, becomes disrupted, leading to increased local flexibility.

 #figure(
     caption: [Hydrogen bonding probability between residue backbones],